autodesk-platform-services/aps-acc-sheet.api-postman.collection/README.md

    - Step 4: use the signed url in Step 3 to upload the binary file (PDF)
    - Step 5: call [Data Management API]() to complete the upload.
    If you want to upload more PDFs, repeat Step 2 and Step 4
    - Step 6: create a new upload of Sheet with all the storage urns of the PDF.
-At backend of Forge, it will extract each pdf, split them to pages.
+At backend of APS, it will extract each pdf, split them to pages.
 Each page will be created as one Sheet.
    - Step 7: check status of the upload.
 If it shows IN_REVIEW, it means the sheets are extracted successfully, and ready for review.
    - Step 8: get ids of the review sheets.
    - Step 9: get thumbnails of the review sheets as a reference when the user reviews the sheet